xiaochuany/blog/docs/posts/2025-08-06-chisquare.md

 # Unpacking the k-1 in the chi-square test
 <!-- more -->

 This post is a continuation of my previous one about [t-test](2025-07-23-ttest.md).
-The aim, as before, is to spell out all the details about the degree of freedom in the chi-square test.
+The aim, as before, is to spell out all the details about the degrees of freedom in the chi-square test.

 ## Setting